-“Our county is pretty diverse, we have over 100 different languages spoken in the county,” says Dr. Alesia Flye, the assistant superintendent for instruction and the chief academic officer at the Macomb Intermediate School District.
+“Our county is pretty diverse, we have over 100 different languages spoken in the county,” says Dr. Alesia Flye, Assistant Superintendent for Instruction/Chief Academic Officer at the Macomb Intermediate School District.
 “Our students are very familiar with their immediate school environment, but it’s important to bring them together with students from other schools to learn about one another.”

-The annual event, which happened on Feb.
-26, 2021, typically brings together 400 students who represent each of Macomb County’s high schools (and some middle schools) for a day filled with breakout sessions that explore challenging topics such as racism, LGBTQ issues and immigration through first-hand accounts from other students in the community.
+This annual event occurred on Feb.
+15, 2022, and typically brings together 400 students representing each of Macomb County’s high schools and middle schools, for a day filled with breakout sessions that explore challenging topics such as racism, LGBTQ issues and immigration through first-hand accounts from students around the county.

 “The original goal of the Student Diversity Summit, and it continues to be the goal, was to bring students throughout the county together and provide an opportunity for students to have conversations about diversity,” Dr. Flye explains.
-Since then, “it’s evolved to include other topics and our students appreciate the opportunity to come together and speak their truth.”
+“It’s evolved to include other topics and our students appreciate this opportunity to come together and speak their truth.”

-After the Summit is over, students are encouraged to take what they’ve learned back with them to their school to help improve the learning environment for their entire student body.
+After the Summit is over, students are encouraged to take what they’ve learned back to their school to help enhance the learning environment for the entire student body.